watchdog2000/CTF_Web_Automator/README.md

 USAGE:

-'python3 web-source-extractor.py -u < url > -p < file containing a list of page sub directories > -f < hex | fixed-length | custom >'
+'python3 web-source-extractor.py -u < url > -p < file containing a list of page sub directories > -f < hex | custom >'

 EXAMPLE:

-'python3 web-source-extractor.py -u http://thisisatest.com/ -p pages-found.txt -f fixed-length:32'
+'python3 web-source-extractor.py -u http://thisisatest.com/ -p pages-found.txt -f hex'

 The file containing web directories that you wish to scrape should be a list, with each directory starting with a '/' and on a new line: